u3a

 News updates

-Recordings of most of our Thursday talks are available and information on how to access them are shown in our regular Newsletters.
+Recordings of most of our Thursday talks are available and information on how to access them is shown in our regular Newsletters.
 If you cannot find this information, you can always email the Webmaster who can let you have the details.

 EALING U3A PHOTOGRAPHIC COMPETITIONS